 They were creating a database of signatures based on the signatures on those ballots and envelopes to be able to continue to perpetuate the fraud.

-And then you know, subsequent efforts, and I learned this was actually in a panel uh with the former Secretary of State of Minnesota, subsequent efforts to verify and validate that the people that registered to vote on the same day, they find thousands of people that turns out they provided incorrect or fraudulent information.
+Subsequent efforts to verify and validate that the people that registered to vote on the same day, they find thousands of people that turns out they provided incorrect or fraudulent information.

 So you're right.

-Are there people on both sides, Republicans and Democrats that get to stay with them 24-7?
+Are there people on both sides, Republicans and Democrats, that get to stay with them 24-7?

 23,000 in Wisconsin's April primary.